zack-bitcoin/amoveo-docs/blog_posts/faster_verkle_proofs.md

 So we can pre-calculate the 256 batches of 254 numbers, and when they are needed, just read them from the database instead of re-calculating them.

 32 bytes * 256 batches * 254 numbers is around 2 megabytes of data.

+This technique is used in this verkle tree: https://github.com/zack-bitcoin/verkle